-- Nine U.S. patents, two EU patents (each filed in 5 individual countries) and 7 other patents in geographies outside the U.S. (Japan, Canada, Russia, Hong Kong); - Claims cover, inter alia, a pharmaceutical composition that contains a therapeutic concentration of non-expanded CD34+ stem cells that move in response to SDF-1 or VEGF, together with a stabilizing amount of serum, that can be delivered to repair an injury caused by vascular insufficiency; - Issued and pending claims can be applied to a broad range of conditions caused by underlying ischemia, including: acute myocardial infarction, chronic myocardial ischemia post-AMI; chronic heart failure; critical limb ischemia; and ischemic brain injury; - Three pending patent applications outside the United States.
+- Nine U.S. patents, three EU patents (each filed in 5 individual countries) and 7 other patents in Japan, Canada, Russia and Hong Kong; - Claims cover, inter alia, a pharmaceutical composition that contains a therapeutic concentration of non-expanded CD34+ stem cells that move in response to SDF-1 or VEGF, together with a stabilizing amount of serum, that can be delivered to repair an injury caused by vascular insufficiency; - Issued and pending claims can be applied to a broad range of conditions caused by underlying ischemia, including: acute myocardial infarction; chronic myocardial ischemia post-AMI; chronic heart failure; critical limb ischemia; and ischemic brain injury; - Two pending patent applications outside the United States.

-Market Opportunity and Competition for CLI
+Market Opportunity for CLI

-In Japan, there are roughly 300,000 patients with CLI, of whom roughly 51,000 are not candidates for revascularization, making them the addressable population for CLBS12.
-The addressable population is roughly 560,000 patients in the EU and 300,000 in the U.S., respectively.
+In Japan, there are approximately 300,000 patients with CLI, of whom approximately 51,000 are not candidates for revascularization, making them the addressable population for CLBS12.
+The addressable population is approximately 560,000 patients in the EU and 300,000 in the U.S.

 The field of cardiovascular cell therapy development is competitive.
-There are a number of companies that are developing stem cell-based therapies for cardiovascular diseases, including, but not limited to, Celyad, Capricor, Inc., Mesoblast Limited,
+There are a number of companies that are developing cell-based therapies for cardiovascular diseases.

-Athersys, Inc., Pluristem Therapeutics Inc. and Vericel Corporation.
 These companies are utilizing a number of different therapeutic approaches in their development efforts.
 There are both autologous and allogeneic based competitive therapies that derive cells principally from four sources: fat, peripheral blood, cord blood, and bone marrow.
 CLBS12 is an autologous therapy that derives its cells from peripheral blood via apheresis.
-Stempeutics Research Pvt.
-Ltd., including the joint venture between Pluristem Therapeutics Inc. and Sosei CVC, are examples of companies working in Japan with allogeneic cell therapy product candidates for CLI.

-Market Opportunity and Competition for CMD
+Market Opportunity for CMD

-In the United States, there are roughly 8,300,000 patients with CMD, while the addressable population is roughly 6,000,000 in the EU and 1,000,000 in Japan, respectively.
+In the United States, there are approximately 8,300,000 patients with CMD, while the addressable population is roughly 6,000,000 in the EU and 1,000,000 in Japan.